-21. Escalating concerns
+Escalating concerns

 Staff need to be aware of those times when concerns may look as though they are not progressing to an outcome or some form of action.
 This may be indicated by:

-- difficulty in getting hold of a DSL; - staff not being satisfied with the decision of the DSL or Headteacher; - staff aware that a colleague has not passed on a concern; - external agencies not accepting a referral from a School when it is felt one is needed; - staff not aware of what has happened to their concern because of a lack of feedback.
+- difficulty in getting hold of a DSL; - staff not being satisfied with the decision of the DSL or headteacher; - staff aware that a colleague has not passed on a concern; - external agencies not accepting a referral from a School when it is felt one is needed; - staff not aware of what has happened to their concern because of a lack of feedback.

-Staff must not close a concern because they feel "stuck" or "they can't do anymore".
+Staff must not close down a concern because they feel "stuck" or "they can't do any more".
+It is important to escalate concerns to DSLs, headteacher, other senior staff or if necessary, to the SVM Director of Safeguarding, Samantha Godfrey.

-If staff become concerned about the progress or action taken in relation to a concern, they should escalate their concern to the Headteacher or if necessary25, to the Director of Safeguarding.

-If there are concerns about the work of an external agency, the school will follow the escalation steps outlined in the locally agreed procedures documents26.
+If there are concerns about the work of an external agency staff the will follow the escalation steps outlined in the locally agreed procedures documents.

-The important principle is not to allow a concern to be "closed" without it having received the necessary attention, assessment, and resolution.
+The important principle is not to allow a concern to be "closed down" without it having received the necessary attention, assessment and resolution.